ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

   A Dataset is a collection of related data of multiple types.
   Data providers decide how to group data into datasets.
   See [Metadata API](../api/metadata.html) for a more detailed discussion.

+.. avro:record:: Analysis

+  :field id:
+    The analysis UUID.
+This is globally unique.
+  :type id: string
+  :field name:
+    The name of the analysis.
+  :type name: null|string
+  :field description:
+    A description of the analysis.
+  :type description: null|string
+  :field recordCreateTime:
+    The time at which this record was created.
+      Format: ISO 8601, YYYY-MM-DDTHH:MM:SS.SSS (e.g. 2015-02-10T00:03:42.123Z)
+  :type recordCreateTime: null|string
+  :field recordUpdateTime:
+    The time at which this record was last updated.
+      Format: ISO 8601, YYYY-MM-DDTHH:MM:SS.SSS (e.g. 2015-02-10T00:03:42.123Z)
+  :type recordUpdateTime: string
+  :field type:
+    The type of analysis.
+  :type type: null|string
+  :field software:
+    The software run to generate this analysis.
+  :type software: array<string>
+  :field info:
+    A map of additional analysis information.
+  :type info: map<array<string>>

+  An analysis contains an interpretation of one or several experiments.
+  (e.g. SNVs, copy number variations, methylation status) together with information about the methodology used.

 .. avro:record:: Program